-While I’ve had a fair amount of success in competition — winning events such as Mount Marathon, the Equinox Marathon and the Matanuska Peak Challenge — I also strive to promote and encourage participation in trail and mountain running for youth and adults.
-To that end, I’m a board member for Alaska Mountain Runners, a co-director of the Pioneer Ridge Climb and coordinator of a guided safety tour on Mount Marathon each June.
+While I’ve had success in competition, I strive to be an ambassador for endurance activities by encouraging participation in trail running, mountain running and skiing.
+To that end, I’m a board member for Alaska Mountain Runners, a co-director of the Crow Pass Crossing and the race director for Mount Marathon and the Tour of Anchorage.

-As much as racing, I relish the camaraderie of the local running community, whether we’re training, touring the mountains or socializing at a trailhead parking lot.
-Hope to see you on the trails and in the mountains!
+As much as racing, I relish camaraderie while recreating outdoors — whether training, touring the mountains or socializing at a trailhead parking lot.
+Hope to see you out there!

 Born and raised in Anchorage, Anna's first foray into competitive running was the Alaska Run for Women.
 At age 6, she finished the race proudly ahead of the one runner she had to beat: her mom.
 But after discovering that she had lost -- and likely swallowed -- a tooth during the race, Anna was devastated, worried that the 5-mile race made impossible a visit from the tooth fairy.
 Luckily, the fairy understood, and Anna’s competitive streak remained strong.

 As a young athlete, Anna found success at Central Middle School, setting 3 City track records that still stand today.
 At West High School, Anna played soccer, ran cross country and track, and dabbled in nordic skiing.
 Anna first visited United Physical Therapy as a 16 year-old with a badly sprained ankle.
 As a senior in high school, she was a part of the Cross country team that won a State Championship, and finished first in the Anchorage City Regional Championships in the 800 Meters.